magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 To prevent Magento from resizing images after upgrade, you must include `<frame>0</frame>` within that image definition in `view.xml`.

-1. Update your `view.xml` file by confirming that the parameters related to the image frame contains these two settings:
+1. Update your `view.xml` file by confirming that the parameters related to the image frame contain these two settings:

 	* `<frame>0</frame>`